morganesque/ghijklmno/src/jekyll/_posts/2008-12-18-xmas-game-motion-capture.markdown

 <li>Using these 2 we compare a grid of pixels to detect change.</li>
 <li>If the change is great enough we store the pixel's coordinates.</li>
 </ol>
-At this point I have to reiterate that it's really up to you what you do with this information, there are so many possibilities, but for our purposes here I'll assume that you want the detected motion to be used to control an object (in our case the snowman).</p>
+At this point I have to reiterate that it&#8217;s really up to you what you do with this information, there are so many possibilities, but for our purposes here I'll assume that you want the detected motion to be used to control an object (in our case the snowman).</p>

 <p>In order to do this what you need is to somehow translate those arrays of coordinates into a single value.
 Once you have this value you can apply it to your snowman either as a coordinate, a speed or perhaps even an acceleration.
 In our case we were only ever interested in the <em>xcoords</em> array because it was only horizontal movement we wanted to generate but all the following could be done perfectly well for the <em>ycoords</em> too.</p>